Terms and Privacy •

-After your figure out this 3 key sucess, you have to consider that email marketing can helps you convert subscribers to customers if you manage well each email key element.
+After figuring out this 3 key success, you have to consider that email marketing can help you convert subscribers to customers if you manage well each email key element.

-Most of recipients are reading their email on mobile devices (smartphones and tablet) it's crucial that your email are responsive.
-Most of email provider will offer you to preview and test your email wheter it be on desktop or mobile.
+Most of the recipients are reading their email on mobile devices (smartphones and tablet) it's crucial that your email is responsive.
+Most of the email provider will offer you to preview and test your email whether it be on desktop or mobile.

-The subject line become the fist contact you will have with your subscrbers.
+The subject line becomes the first contact you will have with your subscribers.
 This is what going to push the recipient in opening your email.
 The subject line should explain clearly what is the purpose of your email marketing.

 - Be specific and useful as possible

-- Personalise your subject line with name or others personnal information
+- Personalize your subject line with a name or others personal information

 - Keep it short and stay under 60 characters